|

-KEEL (Knowledge Extraction based on Evolutionary Learning) is an open source (GPLv3) Java software tool which empowers the user to assess
+KEEL (Knowledge Extraction based on Evolutionary Learning) is an open source (GPLv3) Java software tool that can be used for a large number of different knowledge data discovery tasks.

 If you want to refer to KEEL in a publication, please cite us using the following references: